tony-aw/broadcast/README.md

-At its core, the ‘broadcast’ package provides 3 functionalities, all 3 related to “broadcasting”:
+At its core, the ‘broadcast’ package provides the following functionalities, all related to “broadcasting”:

 1. Functions for broadcasted element-wise operations between any 2 arrays.
 They support a large set of relational-, arithmetic-,